 But making Calamity real (and sometimes unlikable) is mixed with folklore and magical realism as well.
 I felt saddened when I finished the book because I had to leave the world that she had created around me.

 Imagine a world where magic and technology both exist.
 Imagine being able to fly, read people you encounter, and also access the internet.
 Now imagine that future set in the Sahara Desert.

 The Shadow Speaker is set in 2070 after Earth has adjusted to life after nuclear fallout.
 The fallout has brought out magical and mystical abilities in some people while still allowing aspects of technology, such as electricity and internet, to continue working.
-But not all of the ideas and oppressions of the early twenty-first century have been eradicated.
-The story centers on Eeji, who is a "shadow speaker"—a person whom the shadows can speak to.
-Or, more precisely in Eeji's case, whom they should be able to speak to but cannot.
-When Eeji's father is elected the village's first chief, he excludes women from learning, requires them to wear burkas and veils, cuts off food and housing programs, and institutes harsh criminal penalties (such as cutting off hands, ears, and occasionally heads).
+But not all of the ideas and oppressions of the early 21st century have been eradicated.
+The story centers on Eeji, who is a “shadow speaker”—a person whom the shadows can speak to.
+Or, more precisely in Eeji’s case, whom they should be able to speak to but cannot.
+When Eeji’s father is elected the village’s first chief, he excludes women from learning, requires them to wear burkas and veils, cuts off food and housing programs, and institutes harsh criminal penalties (such as cutting off hands, ears, and occasionally heads).
 When an earthquake destroys the boundaries between worlds, Eeji has to find a way to keep peace between Earth and the other planets that have long been separated.